-Although there are powerful open-source software tools such as BiofilmQ [23] and BASIN [24] for the analysis of biofilm image data, the large file sizes of the Mesolens data are not immediately compatible with these resources.
-We also explored the utility of image analysis tools with general applications in biology and biomedicine such as DeProj [25], but we encountered similar difficulties in working with our large file sizes.
-We used Imaris in this work for rendering and analysis of our image datasets, but we recognize the potential of napari [26] as an open-source alternative for future multimodal optical mesoscopy studies.
+Although there are powerful open-source software tools such as BiofilmQ25 and BASIN26 for the analysis of biofilm image data, the large file sizes of the Mesolens data are not immediately compatible with these resources.
+We also explored the utility of image analysis tools with general applications in biology and biomedicine such as DeProj,27 but we encountered similar difficulties in working with our large file sizes.
+We used Imaris in this work for rendering and analysis of our image datasets, but we recognise the potential of napari28 as an open-source alternative for future multimodal optical mesoscopy studies.

-The standard treatment for acute recurrent tonsillitis is antibiotic medication but reports suggest that biofilms in tonsils may be eradicated by wiping the tonsil surface to mechanically disrupt biofilms [27].
-While the complex architecture of tonsils includes crypts that serve as reservoirs for biofilms [3], our work confirms that biofilms can also be large and widely spread across the tonsil surface, covering areas extending many square millimetres in size.
+The standard treatment for acute recurrent tonsillitis is antibiotic medication but reports suggest that biofilms in tonsils may be eradicated by wiping the tonsil surface to mechanically disrupt biofilms.29 While the complex architecture of tonsils includes crypts that serve as reservoirs for biofilms,3 our work confirms that biofilms can also be large and widely spread across the tonsil surface, covering areas extending many square millimetres in size.
 This new observation may prove useful in developing new cleaning protocols and antimicrobials that target biofilms on the tonsil surface.
+Using the Mesolens to study the efficacy of biofilm disruption treatments in vivo would be of great interest.
+However, with the physically large size of the Mesolens (approximately 20 cm in diameter), it would not be possible to perform in vivo studies in its present configuration.

-We have already used the Mesolens in point-scanning confocal fluorescence mode to study whole mature colony biofilms [28, 29], but this work reports the first application of the Mesolens to the study of fresh, ex vivo, human tissue.
-With proof-of-principle now established, this newly developed multimodal optical mesoscopy imaging method can be readily applied to biofilm research related to other areas of human health including diseases of the middle ear such as otitis media with effusion and wounds in skin [30].
+We have already used the Mesolens in point-scanning confocal fluorescence mode to study whole mature colony biofilms,^{30,31} but this work reports the first application of the Mesolens to the study of fresh, ex vivo, human tissue.
+With proof-of-principle now established, this newly developed multimodal optical mesoscopy imaging method can be readily applied to biofilm research related to other areas of human health including diseases of the middle ear such as otitis media with effusion and wounds in skin.32